TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Experiments

 \subsection{Zero-shot Generalization}

-We followed DepthAnything~\cite{yang2024depth} to conduct zero-shot metric depth on five unseen datasets.
-We also fine-tuned DepthAnything with the four datasets we used for fair comparison.
-We perform the same evaluation strategy where transformed metric depths are directly evaluated with the ground truth as in DepthAnything.
-As shown in Table~\ref{tab:zero-shot}, our TR2M results in six best evaluation metrics and four second-best metrics, which are the best average ranking compared to other methods.
-It is worth highlighting that our method achieves notable zero-shot performance with a ViT-Small ($\sim$ 25M parameters) backbone, whose scale is less than $1/10$ of both ZoeDepth and DepthAnything (both backbones are $\sim$ 345M parameters).
-Also, we only use one trained weight to zero-shot evaluate on all indoor, outdoor, and surgical scenes, while ZoeDepth and DepthAnything utilize different weights trained on different datasets for indoor, outdoor, and surgical scenes evaluation, separately.
-Training one DepthAnything model with mixed datasets (DA Mix in Table~\ref{tab:zero-shot}) degrades the performance by a large margin.
-This is possibly because it depends on separate decoders for different domains and mixing domains with too much gap will hinder its domain and scale perception ability.
+We also conduct zero-shot metric depth estimation on five unseen datasets.
+We fine-tuned DepthAnything with the four datasets we used for fair comparison.
+We adopt the same evaluation protocol for all baselines: predicted metric depths are evaluated directly against ground truth without any post-processing.
+As shown in Table~\ref{tab:zero-shot}, our TR2M results in the best average ranking compared to other methods.
+It is worth highlighting that our method achieves notable zero-shot performance with a ViT-Small ($\sim$ 25M parameters) backbone, whose scale is less than $1/10$ of most other compared baselines with large architectures ($\sim$ 345M parameters).
+Also, we only utilize 102K images for training, which is much smaller than other metric depth methods like UniK3D and UniDepth trained on a large amount of data.
+Training one DA model with mixed datasets (DA Mix in Table~\ref{tab:zero-shot}) degrades the performance, which is possibly because it relies on domain-specific decoders; mixing domains with large gaps may hinder its ability to perceive domain and scale.
+We aim to demonstrate that a metric depth model exhibiting strong generalization capabilities across domains need not rely on large-scale training datasets or separate, complex model architectures when provided with readily available image or text embeddings—features commonly accessible in multimodal tasks.